Chifican/BARC-project-base-on-Tinker-Board/README.md

 # BARC-project-base-on-Tinker-Board
-Use ASUS Tinker Board S to achieve line tracking of a racing car prototype It is a project to redesign a remote control racing car prototype into a auto-drive vihicle.
-We replace the signal reciever by the Tinker Board S, and use simple algorithm of OpenCV to proccess the image.
+Use ASUS Tinker Board S to achieve line tracking of a racing car prototype This project is to redesign a remote-control racing car into an auto-drive intelligence car by replacing the radio receiver on the car with a micro-controller (i.e. Raspberry Pi, Tinker Board or Odroid).
+Those micro-controllers play the role of microcomputers which are based on Linux.
+In addition, we planned to use python to design an algorithm to achieve the line-tracking task.
+This design requires the knowledge of the basic use of Linux, python and basic concept of image processing.
+We replace the signal reciever by the Tinker Board S, and use simple algorithm of OpenCV to proccess the image in Xubuntu 19.04.